Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: HAUSDORFF APPROXIMATION PLANNER FRAMEWORK

 \subsection{Task Sequencing with $\epsilon$-GHAs}

 With each offline task mapped to a unique or reduced set of IK solutions via $\theta$ or $\theta^i$ found offline, the online planner can solve a classical TSP as a proxy for solving the task sequencing problem in Problem~\ref{prob:task_seq}.
-However, the set of online tasks $T$ provided may not necessarily align with the offline set $\hat{T}$ used to generate the subspace mappings $\theta^i$ in the offline stage, as illustrated in Fig.~\ref{fig:hap_overview}.
-As such, each task $t \in T$ must be first assigned to one of the subspace mappings $\theta^i$.
-This matching process and subsequent task sequencing is outlined in Alg.~\ref{alg:online_planner} and detailed below.
+However, the set of online tasks $T$ provided may not necessarily align with the offline set $\hat{T}$ used to generate the subspace mappings $\theta^i$ in the offline stage, as illustrated in Fig.~\ref{fig:online_scenario}.
+As such, each task $t \in T$ must first be assigned to one of the subspace mappings $\theta^i$.
+This matching process and subsequent task sequencing is outlined in Alg.~\ref{alg:online_planner} and visualised in Fig.~\ref{fig:online_plan}.